chr1st1ank/speeding-up-python/README.md

 The task is to calculate sums per group key on tabular data.
 Input is a dictionary of columns, output is a dictionary of aggregates in columns.

 ### 3. String slice
 Input is a list of unicode strings.
 Every string has to be sliced and the first n characters have to be returned.
 The difficulty lies in the proper handling of unicode characters.
-ASCII characters are heavily overrepresented in the test strings (like in many real applications), so that handling of utf-8 strings pays off compared to a dump wchar approach.
+ASCII characters are overrepresented in the test strings (like in many real applications).

 ## Comments on the frameworks / languages used